 Sometimes finding little tucked away places where history took place is like uncovering a secret hideaway.
 One such place is the New York State Memorial Site for Baron Frederick Wilhelm Von Steuben.
+So let’s check out one of America’s Historical Monuments – Von Steuben’s Cabin.

 The state has partnered with the National Parks Commission to open a beautiful interpretive history site of General (Baron) von Steuben’s cabin near Remsen, New York.